 I know what you’re thinking: you’re not average!
 Three-quarters of survey respondents also didn’t think they were average, either3—and that’s mathematically impossible to be true.
 Of course, we’re expert level spend strategy readers.
 Surely we’re not average!

 Still, if you can accept that you just might be average, cutting back food waste could save you a significant chunk of change.
 Simply cutting waste in half for a typical US household (family of four), could save $77.75 per month!

-How to Save 10%+ On Your Grocery Shopping Bill
+How to Save 10%+ on Groceries

 - Discounted gift cards for your grocery store